 Education experts believe the lack of a high school degree often jeopardizes students’ ability to compete in an already-tough job market, At the same time demand for highly skilled workers is increasing, one in five students does not graduate on time with their class.
 High school graduates are more likely to be employed, make higher taxable incomes, and generate jobs than those without a high school diploma.

-GED Certificate is an alternative to a high school diploma yet for many people going back to school to prepare for the GED test is a real obstacle, especially that a renewed GED test requires computers technology skills.
-Although there are many free GED prep in the adults education centers, many working adults can´t find time to attain the evening classes.
-Museum has a special program to help these people.
-This educational program is now entirely online.
+The GED Certificate is an alternative to a high school diploma yet for many people going back to school to prepare for the GED test is a real obstacle, especially that the renewed GED test requires computers technology skills.
+Although there are many free GED prep options in adults education centers, many working adults can’t find time to attend evening classes.
+That’s why there are special online programs to help these people get ahead.
+Check out this entirely online GED prep course.

 College Internships / High School Service Projects

 The Hall of Fame was always on the lookout for motivated students who were interested in music, museums, education, history.